Email FacebookTwitterMenu burgerClose thin

 Residuary Distribution

 If no anti-lapse laws apply, then the assets revert back to the estate.
 They then pass as a standard residuary.
 This means that the assets have no clear heir under your will, the same as if you had not named a beneficiary at all.
-From there, the property will typically move in two ways.
+From there, the property will typically move in two ways:

-First, your residual beneficiary will inherit if you have one.
+1. Your residual beneficiary will inherit if you have one.
 A residual beneficiary is the person or persons you named to inherit any unclaimed assets in your will.
 In most wills, it’s a good idea to have one and naming a residual beneficiary can be as simple as just adding “all else to this individual.”
 At the end of the will’s distributions, if there are any remaining assets, this person claims them.

-Second, if you have no legitimate or living residual beneficiary, state law applies.
+2. If you have no legitimate or living residual beneficiary, state law applies.
 When a will has residual benefits and no heir to claim them or if the residual beneficiary themselves has died, typically states distribute the property under their intestacy laws.
 This means that those specific assets pass to your heirs as defined by state law just as if you had no will at all.

 Alternates, Survivorship And Joint Inheritance

-who inherits if a beneficiary dies
+Heirs review a will to determine who inherits if a beneficiary dies.

 There are several exceptions to these rules.
 The three most common are alternate heirs, survivorship and joint inheritance.